litestar-org/litestar/docs/usage/dependency-injection.rst

     :language: python

-If you run the code you'll see that ``CONNECTION`` has been reset after the handler function
+If you run the code you will see that ``CONNECTION`` has been reset after the handler function
 returned:

 .. code-block:: python